chonho/incubator-singa/rnn2.md

 ### RnnlmClassParserLayer

 #### Configuration
-This layer fetches the class information (the mapping information between classes and words) from RnnlmDataLayer and maintains this information as the data in this layer.
+This layer fetches the class information (the mapping information between classes and words) from RnnlmDataLayer and maintains this information as data in this layer.

 #### Functionality
-In setup phase, this layer obtains the window size, vocabulary size and class size from its source layer RnnlmDataLayer, and then reshapes the data in this layer according to the needs.
+In setup phase, this layer obtains the window size, vocabulary size and class size from its source layer (i.e., RnnlmDataLayer) and then reshapes the data in this layer according to the needs.

     void RnnlmClassparserLayer::Setup(const LayerProto& proto, int npartitions){
       windowsize_ = static_cast<RnnlmDataLayer*>(srclayers_[0])->windowsize();	//Obtain window size